Helena Gutteridge: Election into City Council

 In 1937, Helena Gutterdige became the first woman elected to Vancouver City Council.
 During her time in office, Helena continued to defend women's rights.
 She vehemently protested against a proposal that requires employers to not hire married women with a working husband in order to reduce the unemployment rate in Vancouver.
-She also objected discriminatory policies based on race, and supported the extension of suffrage to racial minorities who have been a resident of B.C. for at least 12 months.
+She also objected discriminatory policies based on race, and supported the extension of suffrage to racial minorities who have been a resident of British Columbia for at least 12 months.

-One of Helena's most remarkable achievements during her two and half years in office is fuelling a social housing movement in B.C..
+One of Helena's most remarkable achievements during her two and half years in office is fuelling a social housing movement in British Columbia.
 Throughout the 1930s, Vancouver started to experience shortage of affordable housing due to a sharp decrease in the number of new sites constructed.
 Helena believed that government-subsidized housing was the most effective solution to Vancouver's housing dilemma.
 The other city councillors, however, were reluctant to further increase the government's financial burden.
 Apart from the economic debris of the Great Depression, the city also had to first fund a housing program for returned soldiers and take over the mortgages of homeowners who could no longer afford their mortgages.

 Despite facing strong objections to her proposal, Helena succeeded in forming the Housing Committee which specialized in forming a detailed housing plan for Vancouver.
 She also served as the Chair of Vancouver's Town Planning and Parks Committee, primarily focusing on government subsidized social housing.
-Even though a government-sponsored housing policy did not materialize during her time in office, Helena Gutteridge set a strong foundation for B.C.'s social housing policies that were later implemented in the 1950s.
+Even though a government-sponsored housing policy did not materialize during her time in office, Helena Gutteridge set a strong foundation for British Columbia's social housing policies that were later implemented in the 1950s.